zerotier/ZeroTierOne/ext/bin/devcon/README.txt

 other things and also distributed in source code form as an example program by Microsoft.

-It's used to automatically install the Microsoft Loopback Adapter or remove it when no longer needed.
+It's called by zerotier-one.exe to automagically install and remove instances of the tap device.